k2controls/piRover01/sp1t/w01/index.md

 ### [piRover01](../../) - [Sprint 1](../) - Week 01

-W01 - This weeks is about introductions.
-You'll be introduced to the course, the Raspberry Pi, and the piRover.
-You'll create your first video and submit either directly to Moodle or via a link (YouTube channel?).
-Pick up your piRover kit and you can get started on next week's build!

 **Session 1**
 - Welcome and [Course Introduction](../../course_info/CourseIntro-NMC.pdf){:target="_blank"}
     - Ethernet connection is required for week 2